mdeclerk/EmbeddedSlotMachine/README.md

 ## Prerequisites

-- [Docker](https://www.docker.com): Build environment is based on docker services and docker platform emulation
+- [Docker](https://www.docker.com): Build environment is based on docker containers and docker's platform emulation capabilities.
 - [QEMU](https://www.qemu.org): Boot the iso within an emulated aarch64 or x86_64 machine

 ## How to build

 ### Automated build using GitHub Actions

-- After push to main branch a build of the isoimage is triggered by `.github/workflows/CI.yml`.
+- `.github/workflows/CI.yml`: Pushing on any branch triggers an automated build of the iso image.
-- After pushing a version tag in the form of `v[0-9]+.[0-9]+` a release is triggerd by `.github/workflows/Release.yml`.
+- `.github/workflows/Release.yml`: Pushing a version tag on mainline in the form of `v[0-9]+.[0-9]+` triggers an automated release.

 ### Manual build